rabbitmq/rabbitmq-website/docs/oauth2.md

 | `auth_oauth2.discovery_endpoint_path`      | The path used for the [OpenId discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata).
 The endpoint URI is built using `auth_oauth2.issuer`, this path or else the default path `.well-known/openid-configuration` followed by query parameters configured in the following variable
 | `auth_oauth2.discovery_endpoint_params`    | [List of HTTP query parameters](#discovery-endpoint-params) sent to the OpenId discovery endpoint.
 | `auth_oauth2.jwks_uri`                     | The URL of the [JWKS endpoint](#jwks-endpoint).
 According to the [JWT Specification](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.2), the endpoint URL must be https.
 Optional if you set `auth_oauth2.issuer`.
 If this URL is set, it overrides the `jwks_uri` discovered via the discovery endpoint.
+| `auth_oauth2.jwks_url`                     | This variable is **deprecated** and you should use instead `auth_oauth2.jwks_uri`.
+In RabbitMQ 4.2.0, this variable will be removed.
+In the meantime, RabbitMQ supports it until you change your configuration.
 | `auth_oauth2.token_endpoint`               | The URL of the OAuth 2.0 token endpoint.
 Optional if you set `auth_oauth2.issuer`.
 If this URL is set, it overrides the `token_endpoint` discovered via the discovery endpoint.
 | `auth_oauth2.https.cacertfile`             | Path to a file containing PEM-encoded CA certificates.
 The CA certificates are used to connect to any of these endpoints: `jwks_uri`, `token_endpoint`, or the discovery endpoint.
 | `auth_oauth2.https.depth`                  | The maximum number of non-self-issued intermediate certificates that may follow the peer certificate in a valid [certification path](ssl#peer-verification-depth).
 The default value is 10.